grammyjs/website/site/docs/guide/basics.md

 });
 ```

-However, there are a number of other ways to filter for messages, too.
+However, there are a number of other options too.

 ```ts
 // Handles commands, such as /start